 Depending on your status, it is possible to work in the UK whilst you are studying, and there are routes to work in the UK upon completion of your Oxford degree.

 The Points Based System for immigration consists of different tiers (categories) of visas which allow people from outside the EEA/EU to work or study in the UK.
 Useful resources include:

-- The UK Border Agency website will give you the latest working visa information and details of a number of other visa schemes.
+- The UK Visas and Immigration website will give you the latest working visa information and details of a number of other visa schemes.

 - UKCISA, the UK Council for International Student Affairs, offers independent

 information and advice about immigration, finance and working in the UK.

 We hold regular talks at the Careers Service for International Students wanting to find out more about their visa options.
 International students considering staying in UK after their studies may find the following resources useful:

 Please note, Careers Advisers are unable to give individual visa advice to students.

 The University of Oxford may endorse up to thirty graduates annually who have ‘genuine and credible business ideas and entrepreneurial skills, to extend their stay in the UK after graduation to establish one or more businesses in the UK.’
 The endorsement process is conducted by the Careers Service and is separate from the visa application, which in the second stage of the process and is administered by the Student Immigration team.

 Successful endorsement applicants can apply for a visa for one year to develop their business idea.
 Visa holders can then apply for one further year to remain in the UK by being re-endorsed.
 Proof of satisfactory progression within the business is one of the requirements to be considered for a second endorsement.
 Additional employment is allowed for up to 20 hours a week to supplement income whilst the business is in development.
 The applicant’s dependent partner and children can also apply to remain in the UK.